OpenRoberta/openroberta-lab/README.md

   * javascript resources for blockly (see: http://code.google.com/p/blockly/)
   * controller and models written in Javascript, which implement the GUI

 To run tests, use `mvn test`.
-Running `mvn clean install` will make a stable, reproducible build. first.
+Running `mvn clean install` will make a stable, reproducible build with all unit tests executed.

 #### Blockly